As Maui wildfires death toll nears 100, anger grows

 Pelletier said cadaver dogs still had a vast area to search for what could still be hundreds of people who are unaccounted for.

 "We're going as fast as we can.
-But just so you know, 3% — that's what's been searched with the dogs," he said, referring to the portion of Lahaina that had been systematically checked by crews so far.
+But just so you know, 3% — that's what's been searched with the dogs," he said during Saturday's briefing, referring to the portion of Lahaina that had been systematically checked by crews so far.

 Clint Hansen provided an aerial view of some of Lahaina: